Model Framework for financial products for corporates with unspecified use of funds

 This paper provides a common framework for financial institutions – and particularly development finance institutions – on how to carry out due diligence to identify, respond to, and publicly communicate on environmental and social risks associated with projects and assets they finance.

-• Implement: Obtain practical recommendations to financial institutions on key aspects of the RBC due diligence process, including on stakeholder engagement, managing client’s confidentiality, providing for or contributing to the remediation process, etc.
+• Implement: Obtain practical recommendations to financial institutions on key aspects of the Responsible Business Conduct due diligence process, including stakeholder engagement, client confidentiality management and remediation processes.

 Measuring the non-financial performance of firms through the lens of the OECD Well-being Framework